top of page

 agape design process.jpg

-Classic Championship Courses
+Classic and Regional Championship Courses

 These HouckDesign courses are designed with a goal of hosting regional PDGA tournaments or private tournaments, as well as accommodating beginner players up through advanced players who might want to compete in a tournament.
 These courses will typically have two sets of tees and work best on properties that have some topographical changes and at least moderate tree coverage (or the ability to plant some trees); a water feature like a creek or pond is an asset but is not essential.